slvdr510/RandomOrderTypeTestExam/readme.md

 # What is this?
 A simple Python script that:
 - Loops through data from a JSON file.
+- Never repeats the order of questions and answers options.
 - Lets you select an answer for each question.
 - Allows you to adjust `time.sleep()` after right and wrong answers.
 - Displays a summary at the end: